hthuman/tech-interview-tips/_pages/code-katas.md

 ## How to use code katas

 For every kata, do the following:
-* **Practice until you can confidently and correctly code the solution in a minute.** An example progression would look like:
+* **Practice until you can confidently and correctly code the solution in under a minute.** No backtracking, no hesitation, no mistakes.
-    1. Unable to write the code after 10 minutes of trying (Don't waste time deriving the optimal solution yourself, just look it up.
-Instead, spend your time understanding why it's better than other approaches.)
-    2. Able to write the code, but it takes several minutes and/or multiple submission + bug fix rounds
-    3. Can write code in 1 minute and perfectly on the first try
 * **Think about the time/space complexity as you code.** Think about this with every line you write.
 When allocating supplemental data structures, think about how this impacts space complexity.
 When you add a for loop, think about what this means for time complexity.

 All it takes is regular practice.
 You don't need to grind for hours, you just need to do a little bit regularly until you are able to just sit down and confidently code the solution without backtracking or hesitation.
 Even 5 minutes of practice a day on one of these is beneficial.

-I also use them before interviews to calm myself down and get into the right mental space.

 ## What are code katas?